ibm-cloud-docs/watson-knowledge-studio/annotate-documents.md

 ### Model deployment
 {: #wks_lifecycle__wks_lifecycleS5}

 This stage refers to exporting components that enable the model to run in machine learning runtime environments and making the model accessible to other {{site.data.keyword.watson}} cognitive applications.
-For example, you can deploy the machine learning model for use by the {{site.data.keyword.Bluemix}} {{site.data.keyword.alchemyapishort}} or export the model for use in {{site.data.keyword.IBM_notm}} {{site.data.keyword.watson}} Explorer.
+For example, you can deploy the machine learning model for use by {{site.data.keyword.nlufull}} service or {{site.data.keyword.discoveryfull}} service, or export the model for use in {{site.data.keyword.ibmwatson_notm}} Explorer.

 ## Creating an annotation task
 {: #wks_hatask}